TartanLlama/staging.tartanllama.xyz/src/data/blog/_2020/conditionally-trivial-special-member-functions.md

 };
 ```

-We then write a base class for the copy constructor for when `T` is trivially copy constructible, and we introduce a default template parameter which we’ll specialize later.
+We then write a base class for the copy constructor for when `T` is trivially copy constructible, and we introduce a default template parameter which we'll specialize later.

 ```
 template <class T, bool = std::is_trivially_copy_constructible_v<T>>